bacontime/old-bacontime.github.io-archive/tables/fragmentarypowers.md

 3. At the cost of rapidly fatiguing yourself
 4. At the cost of your hair falling out
 5. At the cost of intense migraines
-6. After burning some expensive herbs
+6. After an expensive burnt offering
 7. At the cost of dehydrating yourself
 8. At a cost of 20 dollars per minute
 9. At the cost of incontinence